Home ยป Italian Desserts ยป Crostoli

 Why you’ll love this recipe

-Crostoli are traditional Italian pastries which are fried and dusted with sugar.
+Crostoli are traditional Italian pastries that are fried and dusted with sugar.
 What’s not to love!!

-Interestingly, this is the crispy, lighter-than-air fried pastry is also known in Italy by many other name such as cenci, bugie or chiacchiere di carnevale.
-I have always known this pastry as ‘storce’ pronounced ‘storch’.
-This comes from the Italian word ‘storto’ which mean twisted or crooked.
-In the little village of Camagna Monferrato, we were served a plate of freshly made ‘storce’ along with meaning of the name.
+Interestingly, this is the crispy, lighter-than-air fried pastry is also known in Italy by many other names such as cenci, bugie or chiacchiere di carnevale.
+I have always known this pastry as ‘storce’ pronounced ‘storch’.ย This comes from the Italian word ‘storto’ which means twisted or crooked.
+In the little village of Camagna Monferrato, we were served a plate of freshly made ‘storce’ along with the meaning of the name.

-In other parts of the world, you might know these as angel’s wings or Italian bow ties.
-Fried, sweet pastry is common to many countries not just Italy.
+In other parts of the world, you might know these as angel wings or Italian bow ties.
+Fried, sweet pastry is common in many countries not just Italy.

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.